 Classification of Cam and Cam-Followers

 There is not a general classification for cam mechanical systems.
-However, the 'functional embodiments' and 'functions' of each sub-system have relatively few possibilities.
+However, the 'functional embodiments' and 'functions' of each sub-system have relatively few possibilities, which we can classify.

 A General Classification of Cam and Cam-Follower Types:

 The general shape of the cam is generated by the interaction of the cam and follower motions.

 |•||Planar: the cam is disc, plate, flat|

 |•||Spatial: the cam is cylindrical, barrel, globoidal|

 |•||Planar: the cam is a slot, linear curve or ramp|